SEMICeu/uri.semic.eu-proxy/README.md

 This target URL can either correspond to a path in the repository https://github.com/SEMICeu/uri.semic.eu-puris or a URL targeting the html representation.
 Because the html representation of the URI is not yet harmonised in one place, there is a mapping table that will forward the requests to the target url.

+### implemented rules
+The implemented rules for mapping a PURI to the URL are

+  - If the URL is of the form http(s)://uri.semic.eu/{REF}/{entitypath}.{extension}
+     - if the extension is a supported extension, return the data in the form of the extension
+  - If the URL is requested with HTTP header _Accept_
+     - if the value of the header is one of the supported headers, return the data in the form of the accept header Otherwise return the html version according to the mapping table [htmlmap.lua](https://github.com/SEMICeu/uri.semic.eu-proxy/blob/main/htmlmap.lua).

 ## Deployment
 The configuration and setup is dockerized and thus can easily deployed on any virtual machine having access to the internet.